 I’ve visited the Gaylord Opryland in Nashville a few times for conferences in the past years, and I’ve always wanted to bring my children.
-This year, for Thanksgiving, we booked a four-day stay so that we could experience Nashville, and the Gaylord Opryland Hotel Christmas events.
+This year, for Thanksgiving, we booked a four-day stay so that we could experience Nashville and the Gaylord Opryland Hotel Christmas events.
 It was the perfect location for our Thanksgiving getaway and we especially enjoyed their fantastic holiday events.
-This year’s festivities, A Country Christmas, is “Santa Claus is Coming to Town” themed, and is a fantastic experience for a family.
-It runs from November 11, 2016 through January 1, 2017.

 Gaylord Opryland Hotel Christmas Events – A Country Christmas

 Upon walking into the Gaylord Opryland, you are immediately greeted with gorgeous holiday decorations – from musical note themed holiday lights in the Garden Conservatory atrium to beautiful hot air balloons in the Delta atrium.

 While the decorations are there all day, it’s really in the evening when they come alive.
 We just spent time each day walking through the various atriums and exploring.

 In the evenings, the Delta fountain has a holiday-themed show.
 It runs for about 15 minutes or so and features lights and water choreographed to music.
 It’s definitely worth seeing, so check out the schedule so that you can grab a seat and watch it.

 ICE! is the featured event at A Country Christmas, and we took advantage of it on Thanksgiving day.
 It’s a separate ticketed event, and prices vary on value and peak days (Thanksgiving was a value day, while the rest of the holiday weekend was peak).
 ICE! is located in the Gaylord Opryland event center, just a short walk from the Magnolia section of the resort and the convention center.